 Dr. Nancy Reese explains how Benadryl used alongside Tagamet may help manage histamine overload in some dogs.

 Common Uses of Benadryl for Dogs

 Benadryl is often used to prevent reactions that dogs might get in response to allergens such as bee stings or vaccines and may also be used to prevent allergic reactions to chemotherapeutic drugs.

 Benadryl can be helpful for dog anxiety because of its mild sedative effect and may also help dogs sleep.

 Benadryl for Dogs with Cancer

-The use of Benadryl or other antihistamines is still in the experimental stage for other cancers, whether in humans or dogs.
-It is most likely to be paired with chemotherapy or immunotherapies to enhance their effectiveness, rather than used alone.
+Benadryl or other antihistamines are still in the experimental stage for other cancers, whether in humans or dogs.
+It will most likely be paired with chemotherapy or immunotherapies to enhance their effectiveness rather than used alone.

-Retrospective clinical studies have examined the benefits of H1 antihistamines in combination with other therapies in melanoma, lung cancer, breast cancer, colon cancer,1,3,5 and ovarian cancer.6
+Retrospective clinical studies have examined the benefits of H1 antihistamines in combination with other therapies in melanoma, lung, breast, colon,1,3,5 and ovarian cancer.6

 When to Not Use Benadryl

 Benadryl should be used with caution in patients with: